nielsbasjes/yauaa/README.md

         }

 Please instantiate a new UserAgentAnalyzer as few times as possible because the initialization step for a full UserAgentAnalyzer (i.e. all fields) usually takes something in the range of 2-5 seconds.
+If you need multiple instances of the UserAgentAnalyzer then you MUST create a new Builder instance for each of those.

 Note that not all fields are available after every parse.
 So be prepared to receive a 'null' if you extract a specific name.